 These URLs often canonicalize to another URL.
 In other words, the canonical tag is not self-referencing.
 That’s usually intentional, since parameters often don’t substantially change the page content.

 The problem occurs when these parameterized URLs show up in the site structure due to internal links to these pages.
-Best practice is to link only to the preferred, canonical version of a page, but failure to do so is one of the more common reasons that pages on a publisher site are not compliant.
+Best practice is to link only to the preferred, canonical version of a page, but failure to do so is one of the more common reasons that pages on a publisher site are non-indexable.